 In London years ago, we saw the gems and the homes and the tombs of kings and queens, climbed the rickety metal steps to the tiny top balcony of St. Paul’s Cathedral, touched the Rosetta Stone at the British Museum, fed the pigeons at Trafalgar Square, all that, but three moments that resonate were simple things, undocumented.

-~First, the woman who slept in a concrete doorway at St. James Station.
+~ The woman who slept in a concrete doorway at St. James Station.
 We passed her in the evening on the way back to our hotel.
 “Night dear,” she said, her voice calm and kind.
 She had thick wrinkles and wise eyes.

-~And the young man playing violin, the most exquisite music in a most unlikely place, echoing down a long, deserted corridor of the metro (the Tube) not far from the Royal Academy of Music.
+~ The young man playing violin, the most exquisite music in a most unlikely place, echoing down a long, deserted corridor of the metro (the Tube) not far from the Royal Academy of Music.
 A student?

 Raspberries in Philadelphia

 Back home in Philadelphia, we pack a lunch for days like these.
 Then, at just the right moment in the middle of the afternoon, we find a park bench, a fountain ledge, or some grass, and we settle in.
 We eat raspberries and we watch the street artists painting, the children collecting sticks, the guitar-players strumming, the old men playing chess.
 It’s the best lunch in the city.

 What is it about raspberries that makes them so restorative?
 Raspberries are very high in vitamin C, vitamin K, fiber, and manganese.
 They have a low glycemic load of 3 for one cup.
 They have a terrific omega 3 to 6 ratio of 155 mg/306 mg for one cup of raw raspberries.